charliecalvert/CloudNotes/Assignments/NaoExplorer.md

 ```

 Note that with jQuery we have to index into the result: **button[0]**.
 You should feel comfortable with either technique.

+## Turn it in

+For now, just make sure that you have:

+- Created the files described above
+- Gotten all the tests in test_fixture.js to work

+We will work more on this project, and more on updating the midterm, during class on Tuesday and Thursday.

+Remember that the midterm is now the final, so you want to get your program in good shape.
+In other words, this probably not a good week to miss class.